2020 PAWS GRANT APPLICATIONS ARE NOW AVAILABLE!

 Grant recipients in 2019: Archwood School, College Beliveau, JB Mitchell School, JH Bruns Collegiate.
-Details on their projects will be available later this fall.
+Read details on their projects here.

 See below for a summary of previous years' grant recipients.